 So what drives a fashion house to feel the need for such a drastic change?

 Is it to refresh the company’s image?
 Is it because the logo is outdated and the brand wants to create a new identity to appeal to the younger generations?
 Is it because the house has lost its glamour due to cheap imitations?
 (Burberry check is probably one of the most copied patterns in the world!).
 Is it to fit in with the market’s current obsession, the logomania?
 Or is it merely because of the designer’s ego?

 Maybe it is a bit of all of the above.

 After twelve years as creative director at Givenchy, the Italian designer Riccardo Tisci, known for his modern and contemporary approach, for sure wants to mark his arrival at Burberry with a breath of fresh air.
 The traditional 162-year-old fashion house has always maintained a foot - or two- in its historic past, Tisci wants to move the British label to the “here and now”.
 Let's just hope that the new visual language doesn't end up erasing the heritage brand's identity.

 I guess we will have to wait; only time will tell if the revamped logo will be successful or not.
-In the meantime, have a look at the best moments of the Fall 2018 Ready-to-Wear collection:

 Photo via Burberry Instagram